 Meet the Teachers

-The summer, 2019, teachers are Andrea Mooney, Scott Edge, Juanita Moore, Isaac Robinson, Nic Painter, Sherry Ritter, and Pranav Vora.
+The fall, 2019, teachers are Andrea Mooney, Scott Seibert, Isaac Robinson, and Nick Wethington.
 THANKS to them for supporting our Coding for Kids program with their expertise.

 - Isaac Robinson is a Computer Science major at the University of Montana who hopes to graduate and become a software engineer.
 Isaac calls himself a math nerd with a passion for algorithms.
 As a coding enthusiast, he is fluent in using Linux and open source software, command line, and even some bash scripting.
 Among other projects, he has utilized a Raspberry Pi as a web server for simple websites, as a cryptominer, and to create an LED Email Notifier.
 Teaching Maker Space is just the beginning of his association with Coding for Kids!